 University of Calgary

 Dr. Andrew McRae is a clinician-scientist in the Departments of Emergency Medicine and Community Health Sciences at the University of Calgary.
 He received his PhD in epidemiology and biostatistics (2011) from Western University, Canada, co-supervised by Allan Donner and Charles Weijer.
 His doctoral dissertation explored ethical challenges in cluster randomized trials, a design used to evaluate the effects of health interventions on groups such as healthcare systems, communities and emergency departments.
-He has published extensively on ethical challenges relating to clinical research evaluating potentially life-saving therapies for critically ill patients.
-In addition to research interests in emergency department crowding and operations, his primary interest is in health services dimensions of the diagnosis and treatment of cardiovascular emergencies (myocardial infarction, arrhythmias, stroke).
-In the 2021-22 academic year, he is working as the Canadian Medical Association Journal's Editorial Fellow.
+He has previously published on ethical emergency and critical care research, COVID-19 vaccination for healthcare providers, and access to healthcare administrative data for research purposes.
+His current academic focus is on generating and translating evidence to improve emergency cardiovascular care.
+He is an associate editor at the Canadian Medical Association Journal.